AjaxMultiCommentary/ajmc-pipeline/notebooks/contributing_guidelines.md

 4. Use simple objects and structure

 Also adding to the readability of the code is its simplicity.
 Unless optimisation requires it, nested comprehension and smarter-than-smart structures should be avoided.
 Likewise, the use of special objects (i.e. non-native should be motivated).
-Use OOP if necessary, but remember that functional code is often easier to read.
+Use OOP, but remember that functional code is often easier to read.
 Objects should be objects at all only if there is a reason it.